redlightASl/Notes/README_en.md

 Mindmaps were edited by **XMind**, you can download it from net and check out these notes.

 BTW, you can also enjoy the notes by **mdbook** as a set of e-book.

+> On Windows platform, you are able to view mdbook doc by running script `fast_view.bat`

 ### License